pistachxo/pistachxo/README.md

+# READ!!
+IMPORTANT!
+LOOKING FOR ARTIST!!

+Hi!!
+I am  looking for an artist who could draw My oc, varka and capitano in any style! i will pay up to 1200-1500 robux! ((only by PLS donate or other donating game!!

-imagine hating rerindis but loving radiostatic , clowns everywhere
+> imagine hating rerindis but loving radiostatic , clowns everywhere

 > nonsharing yumes please do not int/follow me ..